etetoolkit/ete/doc/tutorial/tutorial_webplugin.rst

 .. versionadded:: 2.1

-Starting at version 2.1, ETE provides a module to interactively display trees in web pages.
+Starting at version 2.1, ETE provides a module to interactively display trees within web pages.

 The :mod:`ete2.webplugin` module implements a transparent connector between ETE's functionality and python web application.
-For this, a `Web Server Gateway Interface (WSGI)
+For this, a pre-built `WSGI
 <http://en.wikipedia.org/wiki/Web_Server_Gateway_Interface>`_
 application is provided.